132nd-vWing/ATRM_Brief/Pages/SPINS.md

 <br>
 ### Weapons status
 #### Weapons free:
-- Cleared to engage on targets not identified as friendly ( Bogey, bandit and Hostile)
+- Cleared to engage on targets not identified as friendly or bogey ( Bandit and Hostile)
 <br>
 <br>
 <br>
 #### Weapons tight:
-- Cleared to engage on targets positivly identified as hostile and bandit
+- Cleared to engage on targets positivly identified as hostile.
 <br>
 <br>
 <br>